-A quadcopter multi-rotor drone equipped with a FLIR Vue Pro (640) camera, 9mm focal length, was flown manually to acquire NADIR images, which were triggered every second.
+A quadcopter multi-rotor drone equipped with a FLIR Vue Pro (640) thermal camera, 9mm focal length, was manually flown to acquire NADIR images, which were captured every second.

 The first inspection was conducted with 211 images with a rough resolution of 10 centimeters.
 However, the second inspection included only 11 images, which took less than five minutes to process.
 Despite being so quick to process, the results gave the client sufficient information for the quick examination after the replacement work.

 For this project, some issues were found apart from the major connection problem.
-An overheated cell indicates a possible damage on the north-west, and some scattered dirt coverage which resulted in minor temperature rise.
+An overheated cell indicates a possible damage on the north-west side, and some scattered dirt coverage which resulted in minor temperature rise.

 This gives information on location and condition of solar modules.
 The output can be overlaid with other existing building data for further analysis, and archived for repetitive monitoring.

-Thanks to the Pix4Dmapper, it is now easy to orientate through an entire installation without the risk of having the wrong location of malfunctioning modules or problematic components.
+Thanks to Pix4Dmapper, it is now easy to process thermal images, perform accurate temperature measurements, and orientate through an entire installation without the risk of having the wrong location of malfunctioning modules or problematic components.